NathanielHart44/rspdocs/docs/info-endpoints.md

 - `nfts_in_wallet` (list): A list of token IDs representing the NFTs in the player's wallet.
 - `availability_types` (optional): A list of availability types to filter the inventory response.
 This parameter can be specified as a list of the following values, or omitted to retrieve all NFTs:
-    - `playable` - NFTs that are owned by the player and available to be used in-game by this player.
+    - `owned_and_available` - NFTs that are owned by the player and available to be used in-game by this player.
-    - `lent` - NFTs that are owned by the player but are currently not able to be used in-game by this player.
+    - `owned_not_available` - NFTs that are owned by the player but are currently not able to be used in-game by this player.
-    - `rented` - NFTs that are owned by another player but are currently being used in-game by this player.
+    - `available_not_owned` - NFTs that are owned by another player but are currently being used in-game by this player.

 Example Request Body: